 The language of research host labs at Rice University is English and all selected participants must have the English-language ability necessary to successfully complete a research experience in the U.S. While you are at Rice, you will speak in English within your lab and on a day-to-day basis.
 All seminars and workshops will also be conducted in English.

-- Option 1: Pass an English Language Interview with the Center for Written, Oral, and Visual Communication (CWOVC) at Rice University; conducted via Skype.
+- Option 1: Pass an English Language Interview with the Center for Academic and Professional Communication at Rice University; conducted via Skype.

 - Option 2: Provide Proof of IELTS Score of 7 or above